tukasa0001/TownOfHost/README-EN.md

 The Arsonists don't have any tasks, they have to win the game as a solo.
 They can douse other players by using the kill button and remaining next to the player for a few seconds.<br>
 After dousing everyone alive the Arsonists can enter the vents to ignite which results in Arsonist win.<br>

+* As a measure against blackout, after death, the Arsonist can only see the motion of committing suicide at each meeting.
+There is no corpse. <br>

 #### Game Options